mix1009/model-keyword/README.md

 * If previous mapping is found, it overwrites the mapping.
 * To delete an entry, edit model-keyword-user.txt in extensions/model-keyword.
 * do NOT edit model-keyword.txt .
 It can be overwritten or cause conflict while upgrading.
 * hash value for model has been changed in webui(2023-01-14), this extension uses old hash value.
-Old hash value is not displayed in webui.
+Old hash value is no longer displayed in webui.